-Carrot and stick – reward and punishment- is an age old technique for getting things done by others.
+Carrot and stick – reward and punishment- is an age-old technique for getting things done by others.
 The corporate world has adopted this mantra almost as the panacea for employee motivation.
 But Daniel Pink tells us a different story.
-He says, carrot and stick works well only when the task is algorithmic (well defined steps), it loses its effectiveness for tasks that requires even little bit of thinking and creativity.
+He says carrot and sticks works well only when the task is algorithmic (well-defined steps), it loses its effectiveness for tasks that requires even little bit of thinking and creativity.

-In today’s world most high-tech jobs have lots of ambiguity and demand lots of creativity in order to perform them well.
-According to Pink, the employers need to start thinking different ways for motivating these knowledge workers.
+In today’s world, most high-tech jobs have lots of ambiguity and demand lots of creativity in order to perform them well.
+According to Pink, employers need to start thinking about different ways of motivating these knowledge workers.
 When an employee gets sufficiently enough money to take care of their lives, additional money (reward) doesn’t help increase the performance.
 Then what does?
-Autonomy, Mastery and Contributing to a bigger purpose are the three factors motivate human beings to do their best.
+Autonomy, Mastery, and Contributing to a bigger purpose are the three factors that motivate human beings to do their best.
 Autonomy is the sense that I have control over my work.
 Mastery means I am learning new things; I am gaining expertise.
-Contributing to bigger purpose gives people the fulfillment that I am being part of something much more significant, something that makes a difference in the bigger community.
+Contributing to the bigger purpose gives people the fulfillment that I am being part of something much more significant, something that makes a difference in the bigger community.

 Here is a link to Daniel Pink’s